Perfume: The Story of a Murderer (film): Development

 Eichinger and screenwriter Andrew Birkin began to write a draft script.
 Eichinger says that their biggest problem was a narrative one.
 "The main character doesn't express himself.
 A novelist can use narrative to compensate for this; that's not possible in film.
 An audience can usually only get a feeling for a character if the character speaks," said Eichinger.
 "With material like this it is especially important for a director to get involved in the script."
-Eichinger met with a number of directors, but felt that only Tom Tykwer was really in tune with the material.
+Eichinger met a number of directors, but felt that only Tom Tykwer was really in tune with the material.
 In 2003, Tykwer was invited to join Eichinger and Birkin in adapting the novel.
 The screenplay went through more than 20 revisions to get to the final shooting script.
 The three writers worked hard to create a faithful adaptation that captured the atmosphere and climate of the novel, yet, at the same time, have a specific and individual perspective, in terms of the story and the main character.
+The screenplay omitted several aspects described in the novel, such as the wet nurses' initial rejection of the child, the rejection by Father Terrier, Grenouille's confinement in a cave for seven years during the Seven Years' War, his visions and illusions of scents while in the cave, his subsequent journey south of Paris claiming to have been imprisoned by bandits, and the Marquis de la Taillade-Espinasse taking Grenouille under his wing, where he is detoxified, washed, and shaved until he resembles a gentleman, and where he creates his own perfume that inspires admiration.
+Changes included the execution of Grenouille's mother; Grenouille doesn't kill a puppy but uses it to test the distilled scent of a prostitute whom he kills with a blow to the head before macerating her; and Grenouille's arrest takes place hours later, whereas in the book it occurs days later.

 The film had a production budget of €50 million (US$63.7 million), making it one of the most expensive German film productions.
 The film was financed by Constantin Film, of which Eichinger was the former CEO, billionaire Gisela Oeri and VIP Medienfonds.
 Perfume was Oeri's first investment in a film, and she also served as a co-producer.
 The film received €200,000 in funding from the German Federal Film Board (FFA)'s German–French Agreement fund.
 Eurimages also granted the film €600,000 in co-production funding.
 The film received €400,000 in funding from the German Federal Film Board.
 The film received production funding of €1.6 million from FilmFernsehFonds Bayern, €1 million from the German Federal Film Board and €750,000 from Filmstiftung NRW.
 The film received distribution funding of €205,000 from FilmFernsehFonds Bayern, €180,000 from the German Federal Film Board and €150,000 from the Bavarian Bank Fund.